Skenandoa (YTB-835)

-Skenandoa (YTB-835) is a United States Navy Natick-class tugboat named for Oneida Chief Skenandoa.
+Skenandoa (YTB-835) was a United States Navy Natick-class tugboat named for Oneida Chief Skenandoa.
 Skenandoa is the second US Navy ship to bear the name.

 Design

 The contract for Skenandoa was awarded 5 June 1973.
 She was laid down on 9 September 1974 at Marinette, Wisconsin, by Marinette Marine and launched 3 April 1975.
 She is 108 feet long, 29 feet wide, and has a draft of 14 feet.
 She displaces 286 t when empty, and 346 t when full.
 She has a top speed of 12 kn, and a crew of 12 men.
 Her hull and superstructure are both made of steel.
 She is propelled by a diesel engine.

 Operational history

 Skenandoa initially was assigned to the 12th Naval District at San Francisco, California, aiding ships in berthing and docking maneuvers and providing waterfront fire protection.
-Sometime prior to October 2008, Skenandoa was transferred to Bremerton, Washington, where she is in active service.
+Sometime prior to October 2008, Skenandoa was transferred to Bremerton, Washington, where she served until April 2023 when she was stricken and disposed of by GSA.
 She has been given the National Defense Service Medal for her service.
+On 15 April 2023 Skenandoa was acquired by Pacific Defense Supply, and she currently operates out of Astoria, Oregon.